myrnapt/myrnapt/README.md

 - 🖥️ You can see my portfolio at: or visualize my projects below :

-- 📜 My resume is available at [Linkedin](https://www.linkedin.com/in/myrnaprieto/)

  - 📫 You can reach me at **myrnapt96@gmail.com**

-- 🤫 Fun fact I'm from Argentina, but I only speak with and accent with others argentinians, ha!

 <p align="left">
 </p>